Jorg8383/Jorg8383/README.md

 <h3 align="center">I'm a Software Engineer interested in IoT and embedded devices.</h3>

 <ul>
-  <li>🔭 I'm currently working on a distributed irrigation system based on a Raspberry PI4, including a GUI developed in C++ and Qt6 as the main control station.
-In addition, multiple distributed ARM-M4-based nodes gather weather data and soil moisture, which is transmitted to the cloud via MQTT.</li>
+  <li>🔭 I'm currently working on a distributed irrigation system based on a Raspberry PI4, including a GUI developed in C++ and Qt6 as the main control station.</li>
   <li>🌱 I’m currently learning Qt6 and QML.</li>
   <li>📫 How to reach me: www.linkedin.com/in/joerg-striebel</li>
 </ul>